pecknigel/learning-resources/open-tasks.md

 Research and improve the [learning resources](resources) page.
 Work with Nigel to evaluate what should be added.

+Set up the learning initiatives lists so that the commit and issues links are hidden on page load with an option to show them.
+HTML, CSS, JavaScript, Jekyll SSG.

 ## Design/CSS

 Improve the design for the academy library.
 Work with YAML, Jekyll static site generation and GitHub Pages.

 Complete the CSS Flexbox Learning Project.

+## HTML

+Complete setting up the Semantic HTML Learning Project.

 ## JavaScript

 Complete the Website Widget Practice Project.

+Set up web application architecture diagrams.

+Practice project for working with different browser events.

+Set up a Web Components Learning Project.
+See [DOM Manipulation Class Notes](class-notes/dom-manipulation).
+Basically a learning project to work with that.

 ## Upcoming Learning Initiatives